Ethnic groups in Algeria: Berbers

-The minority Berbers are divided into groups, which are the Kabyles, Chaouis, Chenouas, Mozabites, and Tuareg.
+The Berber minority who make up between 15% and 20% to 24% of the population are divided into many groups with varying languages.
+The largest Berber group in Algeria is the Kabyle people, who are concentrated in the Kabylia region of the country.
+The Berbers of Algeria have a long and complex history, dating back to ancient times.
+They were originally a tribal people, organized into clans and confederations, and they were known for their fierce resistance to foreign invaders.
 They have interacted with Phoenicians and Romans for centuries.
 Christianized in Late Antiquity during the Christianization of the Roman Empire, the Berbers became Arabized and Islamized after the Muslim conquest of the Maghreb under the Rashidun and Umayyad Caliphate.

-Beginning with the Numidian kingdom till the Middle-Ages, Berbers had extensive historical relationships with both Romans and Phoenicians who eventually build Carthage in their own lands.
-Partially Romanized and Christianized during the Roman Empire, the Berbers and their lands were Islamized in the 7th century with the expansion of the Umayyad Empire from Syria.
+From western Egypt to the Canary Islands (a region called Tamazgha by Amazigh), Amazigh languages were first spoken.
+Estimates of Tamazight speakers in Algeria range widely, from 17% to 45–55% of the population when bi/trilingual speakers are taken into account.

+Due to the growth of Arabic as the official language of culture and religion, the rise of French as a prestige language during colonization, and assimilationist laws that forbade the use of this language, Tamazight in Algeria experienced a decline.

 Previous Roman-Berber cities gradually began to become Arabo-Berber cities where an Arabo-Islamic culture was involved.
 Arabization was considered as a low phenomenon, mostly due to cultural and economical exchanges between the new Maghreb and the old Mashreq of the Arab world until the 12th century with the immigration of the Bedouin tribe Banu Hilal expanded their cultural influence towards the inland areas.
 Within the few centuries later, the linguistical Arabization of the Maghreb became much more important and dominant.

+Berbers have played an important role in the struggle for Algerian independence, and they continue to be an important political and cultural force in the country while keeping their identity and distinct language, customs, and traditions.

 Other ethnic groups

-Algeria was the home of a significant Jewish community, most of which fled after Algeria's independence, with about 70,000 Jews emigrating to France and 10,000 to Israel in that period.
+Europeans

+A small percentage of Algerians are of French, Spanish, or Italian heritage.
+They represent the faction that persisted following Algeria's 1962 declaration of independence from France.
+While Algeria was ruled by France, these European immigrants had sizable farms and companies.
+They had greater economic benefits than Algeria's native population, despite being a minority.
+The majority of Europeans are Christians or Jews, as opposed to most Algerians, who are Muslims.